The Evolution of Bipedal Locomotion & the Energetic Economics of Virtualization

 chimpanzees in how much energy they used, and this difference

-corresponded to their different gaits and anatomy.
+corresponded to their different gaits and anatomy."We were

 able to tie the energetic cost in chimps to their anatomy," said